August 31-Sept 1, 2019 Labor Day Hammock Camping (52 Photos)

 7.

-5. Once the fly screen poles and ropes are taken down I slide the two Hennessey Snake skin covers all the way down over the hammock to keep it clean while untying it from the trees.
+6. Once the fly screen poles and ropes are taken down I slid the pair of Hennessey Snake skin covers all the way down over the hammock.
+These compact the hammock and keep it clean while dropping it from the trees and later folding it up.

 4.